datalad/datalad-blog/content/posts/forgejo-aneksajo-large-datasets/index.md

 store](https://handbook.datalad.org/en/latest/beyond_basics/101-147-riastores.html)
 on a different server.
 Such a store is basically a collection of bare repositories with an annex and some additional features.
 They can even be put on machines that have no git-annex installed.
-But they are a bit of a black whole, because they lack a built-in ability to browse or search them.
+But they are a bit of a black hole, because they lack a built-in ability to browse or search them.

 A Forgejo-aneksajo instance -- theoretically -- provides a much nicer